HebiRobotics/hebi-cpp-examples/README.md

 If cloning the repo directly, you will need to download the C++ API from http://docs.hebi.us/downloads_changelogs.html#software to build the examples and place it in a folder called `hebi-cpp`.
 If you use the CMake project, it will automatically be downloaded, assuming you have a working internet connection.

 For examples which use plotting, matplotlibcpp is needed.
-This can be downloaded and installed by following instructions here: https://github.com/lava/matplotlib-cpp
+Download matplotlibcpp.h from here: https://github.com/lava/matplotlib-cpp and place it in /hebi-cpp-examples/.
+In terminal, execute "sudo apt-get install python3-matplotlib python3-numpy python3.6-dev"

 Use the same version of the C++ API that is defined at the top of projects/cmake/DownloadHebiCpp.cmake, as this will ensure all the code is compatible.